course-details-portlet

 • Predictive maintenance

-• Methods for collecting analogue and digital condition data
+• Methods for collecting analog and digital condition data

-• Equipment for collecting condition data with particular focus on:
+• Equipment for collecting condition data, with a particular focus on internet-based solutions

-• Assessment of the remaining life of technical installations
+• Assessing the remaining lifetime of technical installations

 The candidate has the following skills: